13 Jun How Long Does Methadone Stay in Your System?

 An inpatient treatment program is one option people have for recovery from drug addiction.
 Treatment facilities are staffed to properly attend to those who are suffering from substance abuse and need help during the medical detox process.
 Detox and treatment for addiction can be difficult to face, but with the support of a caring and knowledgeable staff, it can be made easier to achieve.

 Outpatient care is an alternative for those who choose not to enter an inpatient treatment facility.
 Often, people will choose a combination of both inpatient and outpatient treatment programs to fully tackle their addiction.
 With either option, detox is always the first step.

 Treatment during the rehabilitation and recovery period includes individual and/or group therapy in order to understand a person’s individual addiction at a root level and education about addiction with ways to cope with it in the future.
 Understanding triggers and actively working towards recovery is an ongoing process.
 The goal is for people to live drug-free lives in the best way possible.

 Each step forward is moving in the right direction.
 With a treatment plan in place customized for the person seeking help, the success rate of overcoming addiction is likely to be much higher.
 Relapses don’t happen as frequently and the pieces are in place to achieve sobriety.

 Our treatment specialists are here to help people when they need it most.
-If you or someone you know is suffering from addiction, you don’t have to feel alone.
+If you or someone you know is suffering from addiction, you don’t have to feel alone, call a treatment specialist now.
 You have all the options at your fingertips.
 It’s just up to you to decide when to take the first step.